sowcow/blog/content/posts/city.md

 Anyway if it shows me green, instead I go check the newspapers I never check or I find something interesting.
 When it gets to red I may get around but I'm not going to look at another side or to stay in the crowd.

----

-That day I noticed that pavement on a crossroads has certain quality.
+So that day I noticed that pavement on a crossroads has certain quality.
 It is almost nothing special but it gives you impression of respectability every time you make a step.
 I thought that it should sound certain way that I assume but can't clearly recognize.